TENX-S/rand_key/README.md

     // One possible output: qS`Xlyhpmg~"V8[

     // You can also use the method `to_randkey` to convert a `String` or `&str` to `RandPwd`
+    // But you have to make sure that they are all composed of ASCII characters or it will panic.

     let mut r_p = "n4jpstv$dI,.z'K".to_randkey();

+    // let mut r_p = RandPwd::from("🦀️🦀️🦀️");
+    // let mut r_p = "🦀️🦀️🦀️".to_randkey();
     // Panic!
 Has non-ASCII character(s)!
-    // let mut r_p = RandPwd::from("🦀️🦀️🦀️");
-    // let mut r_p = "🦀️🦀️🦀️".to_randkey();
 }
 ```